• Skip to primary navigation

 • Egg – Used as a binding agent.

 • Carrots – I recommend finely shredding the carrots, they incorporate into the dough much easier.
+You can do this in a food processor.

 • Whole-Wheat Flour – More nutrients than all-purpose flour.
 King Arthur White Whole-Wheat Flour is my go-to.